 - What happens when they move?

-I gave different roles to children and we demonstrated with our own body what happens in the atmosphere.
+I gave different roles to children, and we demonstrated what happens in the atmosphere with our own bodies.

 I hope you enjoyed my environmental activities!
 If you do some at home or in your class, please share photos with me and your feedback!

 How do you engage your learners online or face to face?
 Have you ever considered including environmental activities in your lessons?
-If you have anything to add or say, write below or get in touch via the contact page.
+Write below or get in touch via the contact page if you have anything to add or say.